actix/examples/README.md

 - [Four in a Row - Server](https://github.com/ffactory-ofcl/fourinarow-server): An online version of the popular game four in a row, written in Rust on the server side and Flutter + Dart on the client.
 - [Nitro Repo](https://github.com/wherkamp/nitro_repo): An open source artifact manager.
 Rust back-end and Vue front-end.
 - [mCaptcha](https://github.com/mCaptcha/mCaptcha/): Proof of work based, privacy focused, libre CAPTCHA system.
 Crates used: `actix-web`, `sqlx`, `redis`, and `lettre`.
-- [Zero2prod](https://github.com/LukeMathWalker/zero-to-production/): Source code of zero to production series [zero2prod.com](https://www.zero2prod.com).
-Paid book but some of the chapters is available online for free.
+- [Zero2prod](https://github.com/LukeMathWalker/zero-to-production/): Source code of zero to production book [zero2prod.com](https://www.zero2prod.com).
+Paid book but some of the chapters are available online for free.
 The book compares and explains the chosen technologies, like Actix Web and SQLx.
 - [Triox](https://github.com/Trioxidation/Triox): A free file hosting server that focuses on speed, reliability and security.
 - [binserve](https://github.com/mufeedvh/binserve): A fast, secure, and easy to set up static web server written on top of Actix Web with routing, templating, and various other features.
 - [Roseline](https://github.com/DoumanAsh/roseline.rs): A personal web site and discord & IRC bot to access simple SQLite database.
 Demonstrates usage of various Actix and Actix Web concepts.